opentsdb-js/opentsdb.js/README.md

 #### mQuery.tags( [tag, [value]] )

-This method is a setter and getter.
+This method is a setter/getter.
 If no arguments are provided, returns all tag names and their values.
 If a `tag` name is specified, returns the value for that tag.
 Otherwise, sets a `tag` to the specified `value`.

 ``` javascript
 mQuery.tags( 'nid', '*' );